 Data protection – looking after the information you hold

 Your pupils and students have rights to see their personal information.
-They can make a subject access request to see the personal information you hold about them.
+They can make a request to access the personal information you hold about them.
 They – and their parents – also have the right to see their educational records.

 If you intend to publish exam results in the media, you must inform your pupils and students first.